jeaye/color_coded/README.md

 hi link EnumDecl Type
 ```

+#### Sample colorscheme
+color_coded ships with a sample color scheme demonstrating support for the extended groups.
+To use it, invoke `:colorscheme twilighted`.
+As the name may suggest, the colorscheme is forked from vim's own twilight theme and has been appropriately punned into that which you'll see in the repo.
+To examine the implementation, visit `colors/twilighted.vim`.
+Note that color_coded can work with any colorscheme; this is just a sample.

 For more information on all of the supported groups, see `after/syntax/color_coded.vim` and the [clang documentation](http://clang.llvm.org/doxygen/group__CINDEX.html#gaaccc432245b4cd9f2d470913f9ef0013).

 Commands